schmidseder/filemigo/README.md

 Upload both directories with all files to the public document root directory of your webspace.
 Here in the example it is the directory named `public`

-Next, create two additional directories at the same level: `data` and `tmp`.
+Next, create two more directories (`data` and `tmp`) on the same level as `public` so that these directories are not publicly accessible.
 The `data` directory stores the files that are accessible through Filemigo.
 The `tmp` directory is used to temporarily hold generated ZIP archives.